 The recruitment process is essential for securing rugby spots and rugby scholarships.
 Vida Sports offers a structured approach:

-This process demands an early start—ideally by sophomore year—as coaches begin evaluating talent in 10th grade, with many rosters filled by junior year.
+This process demands an early start — ideally by the age of 16 — as coaches begin evaluating talent in 2 year in advance, with many rosters filled a year before the start of the season.
 Vida Sports provides ongoing support, from initial assessment to post-commitment, keeping you confident and prepared.

 Conclusion: Key Points